Lindsay Dracass: After Eurovision

 Dracass later toured Europe, with Paul Carrack and his band supporting bands such as The Eagles on their 2009 Long Road Out of Eden tour.

-Dracass appears on BBC One's prime time Saturday night show All Together Now as part of the 100.
+Dracass appeared on BBC One's prime time Saturday night show All Together Now as part of the 100.

 Her album Waiting for You, produced at Steelworks studios in Sheffield, was written by Julian Jones and released on 10 February 2019.
 In November 2019, the first single "Not Mine" from the album Waiting for You was released.
 The digital release of "No Dream Impossible" went out on all digital platforms on 13 April 2020.